zackverdin/Biohackathon-Team-12/README.md

 a.)
 Use various statistical tests (ANOVA tests) and corections. b.)
 Visualize the data using R or GraphPad.

-a.
-DNA Damage Induction:
-Treat cells with ionizing radiation (2 Gy) or mitomycin C (100 ng/mL) for 1 hour.

 The hypothesis and experiment section were generated with assistance from Prometheus, an AI tool (Prometheus, 2024).